mdcryptonfts/royalty_contract/README.md

 ## Before you bother with this contract, there are a few things you should be aware of.

-- If you are trying to claim royalties from a collection where you do **not** own the private keys to the author wallet, then this contract is 100% useless for you.
-You **must** be able to upload this contract to the account who created the NFT collection (you can **not** currently do this with MyCloudWallet, at least not at the time of this writing.
-This may change in the future.)
+- If you are trying to claim royalties from a collection where you do **not** own the private keys to the author wallet, then this contract can not claim royalties from your collection.
+However, it can still split any payments that it receives, so it's still very useful for automatically sharing payments, etc. **Breaking news: [MyCloudWallet now allows you to take full control of your account](https://wax-io.medium.com/unleash-the-power-of-flexibility-and-ownership-with-my-cloud-wallets-new-features-1275abdc1126), so you can use this contract even if your collection was created with a .wam account**

-- You will need ~925,000 bytes of RAM to store this contract on your account (about 375 WAX worth, at the time of this writing.
+- You will need ~1,230,000 bytes of RAM to store this contract on your account (about 490 WAX worth, at the time of this writing.
 Check [waxblock](https://waxblock.io/wallet/ram) for up to date RAM prices.)

 - You will need to add the **eosio.code** permission to your account, in order for this contract to work.
 I will include instructions below.

-- If you are planning on sending royalties to a WaxDAO NFT farm, the farm's reward token must be **WAX**.
-You will not be able to link your WaxDAO NFT farm to this contract unless: the farm exists, and the reward token is **WAX** (precision is **8**, contract is **eosio.token**).
+- ~~If you are planning on sending royalties to a WaxDAO NFT farm, the farm's reward token must be **WAX**.
+You will not be able to link your WaxDAO NFT farm to this contract unless: the farm exists, and the reward token is **WAX** (precision is **8**, contract is **eosio.token**).~~ **Update: token rules have now been added to the contract, so you can send ANY token to an NFT farm, not just the WAX token**

 - The atomicmarket contract stores **all** of your claimable WAX in **1 single balance**.
 This is very important.
 If you have multiple schemas under 1 collection, all of the royalties will go into this 1 balance.
 If you make someone a buy offer from the same wallet that owns the collection; and then that buy offer gets rejected, that WAX will also go into this same balance.
 This contract will not differentiate between what "came from secondary" and what is "your own WAX".
 Keep this in mind when setting up your collection etc.